things4u/ESP-1ch-Gateway/README.md

 ## testing

 The single channel gateway has been tested on a gateway with the Wemos D1 Mini, using a HopeRF RFM95W transceiver.
+Tests were done on 868 version of LoRa and some testing on 433 MHz.
 The LoRa nodes tested againts this gateway are:

 - TeensyLC with HopeRF RFM95 radio